acchang/C4minimax/README.md

 # C4minimax

+1/8
+figuring out how to translate the array into a graphic was hard but I figured it out.
+Now the issue is:

+(1) getting the board to refresh (delete the old one and update) instead of simply concatenating a new one.

+(2) drawing the board on each turn instead of it missing until the end.

 1/7
 - I finished with making a dumb opponent, today I work on the DOM
 - then a minimax with depth